 Generally, funeral directors handle the arrangements of a funeral.
 According to the U.S. Bureau of Labor Statistics (BLS), these individuals transport and prepare the remains for services, meet with families to determine details of the service, submit an obituary to the daily newspaper and arrange for flowers, clergy and burial.
 In some states, funeral directors may also embalm bodies, which involves cosmetically restoring the body so it is viewable with the use of makeup, hair dressing, clothing and other techniques.

 Funeral directors and embalmers must also pass a national examination to qualify for a state license.
 All states other than Colorado require a license to work as a funeral director or embalmer.
 Some states may require a separate license to perform embalming activities.
-During the decade spanning 2014-2024, funeral directors, morticians and undertakers could expect an average level of growth at 7%, according to the U.S. Bureau of Labor Statistics.
-In 2015, the BLS reported annual median salaries of $48,490 for funeral directors, morticians and undertakers in the 90th percentile or higher earned $89,050 or more per year, whereas the bottom 10th percentile earned $29,050 or less per year.
+During the decade spanning 2018-2028, funeral directors, morticians and undertakers could slower than average employment growth according to the U.S. Bureau of Labor Statistics.
+In May 2018, the BLS reported that funeral directors, morticians and undertakers in the 90th percentile or higher earned $89,050 or more per year, whereas the bottom 10th percentile earned $29,050 or less per year.

 Funeral Service Managers

 The other popular career choice as highlighted by the BLS is that of the funeral service manager, who handles the financial and operational aspects involved in running a funeral service organization.
 These individuals do not require licensure, though prior management experience may be necessary.
 In May 2018, the BLS reported that funeral service manager in the 90th percentile or higher earned $151,680 or more per year, whereas the bottom 10th percentile earned $41,410 or less per year.
 Employment opportunities were anticipated to grow as fast as the average through 2028.

 While an associate's degree is typically adequate to become a funeral service director, a bachelor's degree could be helpful if you wish to become a funeral service manager.
 All states except Colorado require a license to become a funeral director or embalmer; however, office management experience, rather than a license, is usually required for funeral service managers.